Apply for a secondary school place

-However, your on time application will be processed and a school place will be allocated according to the address we hold on the closing date (ie where your child lived on 31 October 2021).
+However, your on time application will be processed and a school place will be allocated according to the address we hold on the closing date (where your child lived on 31 October 2023).
 We will be able to use your new address for correspondence purposes only.
 If appropriate, we will then process any late applications you make in the next round of allocations using your new address.

 Examples of evidence for your new address:

 - a copy of a signed lease or rental agreement (6 months minimum)

 - a copy of a solicitor's letter confirming the exchange of contracts or completion date.

 We will not process an application for a child until they are residing in the UK.
 The only exception is the children of UK Armed Service Personnel and other Crown Servants.
 For families of service personnel with confirmed posting to their area, or crown servants returning from overseas to live in that area, admission authorities must allocate a place in advance of the family arriving in the area, provided the application is accompanied by an official letter declaring a relocation date and a unit postal address or quartering area address.

 If your child is already at secondary school and wishes to move to a different school, you will need to make an in year application.

 When we talk about a child’s home address, we mean the permanent residence of the child.
 The address must be the child’s only or main residence that is either: